xthreen/copperheados.github.io/install.md

 * Pixel 3a (sargo)
 * Pixel 3a XL (bonito)

-At one point CopperheadOS was supported on the:
+CopperheadOS has ended support on the following devices:

 * HiKey (hikey)
 * HiKey 960 (hikey960)